BONUS: learn directory structure

 review

-I ran the following commands to play with folder (directory) structure
+I ran these commands to play with folder (directory) structure

 How many questions can you answer after going through this chapter?